About the Show

 Many years ago, before The Fast Show, Big Train or Little Britain, came this influential Scottish sketch show.
 A splendid blend of comedy craft and surreal lunacy.

 Absolutely is back for a second go, moving from scene to seen with an erratic bounce of oddball narrative logic and creating a surreal comic world described as being 'fresh, funny and often strangely sad'...

 Put children to good use, say, as golf clubs.
 Beware of explosive postcards.
-Beware of library books - you never where they've been.
+Beware of library books.
 And in case you didn't know: Hitler's hair parting was the secret of his success.